hexa-decim8/ISBPM/README.md

 # Intro to Software Business Product Management
 ## Syllabus

 Welcome to Intro to Software Business Product Management.
+This is a 5 week course which starts on April 11th, 2023 and ends on May 11th, 2023.
 This course is designed to establish a fundamental understanding of how modern software is developed, tested, and deployed.
-To

 By the end of this class, you will be familiar with:
 * The Software Development Lifecycle (SDLC)